bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 * Implementations for Box, Column, and Row on top of html / css
 * Markdown support
 * Font Awesome icons
-* parsing and handling query parameters (e.g. "/hello?name=world")
+* parsing and handling query parameters (e.g. `/posts?userId=...&postId=...`)
-* parsing and handling dynamic routes (e.g. "/users/{userId}/posts/{postId}" )
+* parsing and handling dynamic routes (e.g. `/users/{userId}/posts/{postId}`"` )
 * handling responsive layouts (mobile vs. desktop)
 * site exports, for SEO and/or serving pages of your site statically
 * an experience built from day 1 around live reloading
 * a "building / failed" indicator shown above your page while code is recompiling

-I mention these not (just) to humblebrag, but because I myself was surprised by the scope of what needed to produce the vision I had in my head of what I thought was a minimally good web development experience.
+I mention these not (just) to humblebrag, but because I myself was surprised by what was needed to create an MVP of Kobweb.
 I vastly underestimated the space.
-I only have a better sense of all the obstacles along the way simply because I personally tripped into them all myself.

 So, sure, I'm biased, but my opinion is that if you're going to use Compose for Web to make a website (as opposed to a web app), you probably want to at least give Kobweb a try.